TL;DR

 From version 2 to the final version, I mainly modified the shape of the symbols by rounding the edges.
 This makes the symbols friendlier and more playful, since the lines are not as harsh.
 I also made the line weights of all the symbols consistent, which primarily meant making the snowflake symbol thicker.
 This also contributes to a more cohesive brand.

-Determining a Colour Palette
+Determining a colour palette

 Finalizing the symbols led directly to the establishment of the colour palette for the rest of the app.
 Originally, I had the idea of making all the symbol colours equally primary, then selecting less saturated versions as background colours, to make it less overwhelming when used as a background.
 I envisioned all primary colours to be used equally to maximize the playfulness of the brand.